asterisk/documentation/docs/Configuration/Dialplan/Pattern-Matching.md

 When Alice dials a number on her phone, Asterisk first looks for an extension (in the context specified by the channel driver configuration) that matches exactly what Alice dialed.
 If there's no exact match, Asterisk then looks for a pattern that matches.
 After we show the syntax and some basic examples of pattern matching, we'll explain how Asterisk finds the best match if there are two or more patterns which match the dialed number.

 **Pattern matches always begin with an underscore**.
 This is how Asterisk recognizes that the extension is a pattern and not just an extension with a funny name.
-Within the pattern, we use various letters and characters to represent a *family* of dial numbers.
+Within the pattern, we use various letters and characters to represent a collection of dial numbers.

 Character Set